Specialized Academics at Hoover High School

 hours in a specialized IT field to gain hands-on experience.

-Students are also encouraged to join Future Business
+Students are also encouraged to join Future Business Leaders of

-variety of business and IT-related events.
+and IT-related events.

 Academy is an exciting and dynamic educational